VersechainLabs/Realm-Frontinus-House/README.md

 The [prop house webapp](https://github.com/cryptoseneca/prop-house/tree/master/packages/prop-house-webapp) is the frontend for interacting with houses as hosted at [prop.house](https://prop.house).

-### @prophouse/communities
+### prop-house-communities

-The [prop house communities](https://github.com/cryptoseneca/prop-house/tree/master/packages/@prophouse/communities) package contains the logic to fetch voting data for individuals within the scope of their own communities.
+The [prop house communities](https://github.com/cryptoseneca/prop-house/tree/master/packages/prop-house-communities) package contains the logic to fetch voting data for individuals within the scope of their own communities.

 ## Quick Start